tribixbite/awesome/README.md

 *   [huggingface/text-generation-inference](https://github.com/huggingface/text-generation-inference) - Large Language Model Text Generation Inference
 *   [turboderp-org/exllamav2](https://github.com/turboderp-org/exllamav2) - A fast inference library for running LLMs locally on modern consumer-class GPUs
 *   [theroyallab/tabbyAPI](https://github.com/theroyallab/tabbyAPI) - The official API server for Exllama.
 OAI compatible, lightweight, and fast.
-*   [unslothai/unsloth](https://github.com/unslothai/unsloth) - Fine-tuning & Reinforcement Learning for LLMs. 🦥 Train OpenAI gpt-oss, DeepSeek, Qwen, Llama, Gemma, TTS 2x faster with 70% less VRAM.
+*   [unslothai/unsloth](https://github.com/unslothai/unsloth) - Unified web UI for training and running open models like Qwen, DeepSeek, and Gemma locally.
 *   [coderamp-labs/gitingest](https://github.com/coderamp-labs/gitingest) - Replace 'hub' with 'ingest' in any GitHub URL to get a prompt-friendly extract of a codebase
 *   [simonw/files-to-prompt](https://github.com/simonw/files-to-prompt) - Concatenate a directory full of files into a single prompt for use with LLMs
 *   [nrl-ai/llama-assistant](https://github.com/nrl-ai/llama-assistant) - AI-powered assistant to help you with your daily tasks, powered by Llama 3, DeepSeek R1, and many more models on HuggingFace.